anoma/namada/tech-specs/src/explore/design/ledger/accounts.md

 #### Internal transparent addresses

-There will be a static set of internal addresses that integrate certain functionality into the ledger via a dedicated module, such as proof-of-stake module and IBC module.
+There will be a static set of internal addresses that integrate certain functionality into the ledger via a dedicated module, such as the proof-of-stake module and the IBC module.
 The internal accounts use [native validity predicates](vp.md#native-vps) to validate transactions that interact with their module.
 A native module will use the [dynamic storage sub-space](#dynamic-storage-sub-space) to store all the data relevant to their functionality (e.g. PoS parameters, bond pool, IBC state and proofs).

 ### Shielded addresses